Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

 It is made up of sturdy powder coated metal frame which doe not easily rust and corrode, while the covering is made with a durable clear plastic sheet.
 Aside from that, it is easy to assemble and can be placed not only in backyards or gardens, but also in patios, decks and balconies.

 A greenhouse does not always need to be a big structure which can accommodate persons in it.
 It can be a simple freestanding shelving unit with an effective covering material.
-As long as it keeps your plants protected from the weather, then it can be classified as a greenhouse.
+As long as it protects your plants from the weather, it can be classified as a greenhouse.

 This 4 tier mini greenhouse is made up of a tubular steel frame and a durable clear polyethylene cover.
 Ths type of greenhouse is perfect for houses where space is at a premium, like condominium units, apartments and studios.